How to Create a Disintegration Effect in GIMP

 - Right-click on the

-layer and chooseAdd Layer Mask
+Personlayer and chooseAdd Layer Mask. - Select

-White (Full Opacity)
+White (Full Opacity)and clickAdd.

 - Right-click on the